 The house includes four bedrooms, 1 + 1/2 bathrooms, living room, family room, dining room, kitchen and mud room.
 Students are not required to be on the meal plan.
 The Green House is fully furnished; however, students must supply their own kitchen materials including silverware and dishes.

 About 120 students reside in Dodge in double and single rooms set up in suite like living.
 Dodge North is open to first-year students, and Dodge South is open to sophomores, juniors, and seniors and is gender inclusive.
+Dodge North 3rd is a Healthy Lifestyles floor.

 Each floor in Dodge has a floor lounge with couches and coffee tables.
 Each floor also has a kitchenette with a stove top, sink, microwave, and a community refrigerator.
 The basement of Dodge has free laundry facilities.
 The main lounge in Dodge is equipped with wireless internet, couches, a television with cable television, a pool table, and vending machines.

-11 students live in the Fairlane Apartments (Two 4 person apartments, one 3 person apartments).
+11 students live in the Fairlane Apartments (Two 4 person apartments, one 3 person apartment).
 Each Apartment includes two furnished bedrooms, bathroom, living room (unfurnished) and kitchen.
 Students are not required to be on the meal plan.
 Students must supply their own kitchen materials including silverware and dishes.

 Social Justice Learning Community